 If your question isn’t answered below, please Contact Us.

 The counselling service is not eligible for the Medicare rebate as Anne Serry is a Counsellor and Psychotherapist, not a psychologist.
 The Medicare rebate is only available to Psychologists or Social Workers.

 Being able to claim the Medicare Rebate may sound like a benefit, as you save some money, but it can also be a limitation.
 In order to claim the Government rebate specific treatment modalities that must be adhered to.
 Sometimes these interventions are not altogether effective.
 When choosing a counsellor it’s best to consider a range of factors if you can such as training, reputation, client experiences, availability and ability to understand your struggle and offer a specific, time-limited plan with tangible outcomes.
 That’s what we offer our clients here at The Melbourne Counselling Centre.

 You are entitled to a 20% rebate for counselling sessions when you submit your tax return if your annual out of pocket medical expenses (as an individual or family) are greater than $1500.

 Private health rebates for counselling/psychotherapy are currently provided by Medibank Private (Family Essentials and Family Comprehensive Policies) and Australian Unity Health (Life Choice and Life Choice Plus policies with a referral letter from a GP).

-When you book your appointment, I reserve that time specifically for you.
+When you book your appointment that time is specifically reserved for you.

-As I can see only a limited number of clients per day, appointments that are cancelled or rescheduled without sufficient notice will be charged a fee.
+Anne Serry can see only a limited number of clients per day, so appointments that are cancelled or rescheduled without sufficient notice will be charged a fee.